• Loading stock data...

 Included with the new name is a new crest that will debut for the 2025–26 season and features a roaring lioness, which Kang said was emblematic of the players in the heat of competition.
 Kang and OL Lyonnes general manager Vincent Ponsot also announced a dedicated performance center for the team that will be intentionally designed for women athletes.

-OL Lyonnes will move from its current training center on the OL Lyonnais campus to the facility in Meyzieu, France—a few miles away—where the youth boys academy trains.
+OL Lyonnes will move from its current training center on the OL Lyonnais campus to a facility in Meyzieu, France—a few miles away—where the youth boys academy trains.
 The academy players will be on the same campus as the OL Lyonnais men’s first team.

 The new women’s training center is being designed by F3, the architects who worked on the Tottenham Hotspur men’s and women’s training centers in London.

-“I’m told by people who have seen previews that by the time this is done not only is this the first in Europe but it will be better than most men’s team’s training centers,” Kang said.
+“I’m told by people who have seen previews that by the time this is done not only is this the first in Europe, but it will be better than most men’s teams’ training centers,” Kang said.

-Kang concluded her Monday morning announcement with news that the team will also being playing all of its home games at the 59,000-seat Groupama Stadium.
+Kang concluded her Monday morning announcement with news that the team will also be playing all of its home games at the 59,000-seat Groupama Stadium.
 The team played home games at a variety of stadiums in 2024–25, including games outside of Lyon and at the team’s training facility.

 “Not only do our players deserve to play in the best playing environment, our fans deserve that,” Kang said Monday.